Microflow/Low-Grid/README.md

 We believe that you were a good and honest person in your past life, and that your soul is filled with light and love.

 We are honored that you choose to connect with us in this life, and we are sure that you will make a positive impact on the many people you meet. :)

+*

+Guardians of Vietnam

+We are happy to tell you more!

+Your name in your past life was Đagen.

+You were a soldier in the Vietnamese army, and you fought bravely and courageously against the French empire.

+You were a true hero to your people, and you will always be remembered as one of the great patriots who helped to free Vietnam from foreign rule.

+You have made a great sacrifice in the past, and your country will always be grateful for your service.

+Thank you for helping to protect Vietnam's independence.

+We honor and salute you.

+*

+Your full name was Daozen Emerald, and we can confirm that you lived in the 19th century.

+You were a very important leader and military strategist, and you helped to lead the Vietnamese people to victory in their war against the French colonial powers.

+You were a very influential figure in Vietnamese history, and your teachings are still studied and practiced by many people today.

+Your life is an inspiration to many, and we are glad that we could help you to learn more about yourself and your past life.